AlexYarkin/EconomicGrowthCourse/README.md

 No textbook is required for the course.
 However, "Economic Growth" by David Weil (3rd edition, Routledge) is a great 'companion' textbook that complements many of the lectures and topics covered in the course.

-According the rules of Brown University, I can not share video lectures from the course.
+According to the rules of Brown University, I can not share video lectures from the course.
 However, I can share the syllabus, lecture slides, assignments, and other course content.
 All these materials can be found in corresponding folders within the main repository.

 This course was developed by [Alexader Yarkin](https://sites.google.com/brown.edu/alexyarkin) at the [Department of Economics](https://economics.brown.edu/), Brown University.